madhavansingh/Campus-Unite/README.md

 - Minimal, modern, and mobile-first interface.
 - Smooth navigation across Student, Organizer, and Authority dashboards.
 - Real-time updates and animations for a responsive experience.
-- Designed with accessibility and intuitive interaction in mind.
+- Designed with accessibility and intuitive interaction in the mind.

 ---